jonathanpberger/lean-ux-sustain/talk.md

 ---

 In the beginning, you had a
-## beautiful, functional design system.
+## Beautiful, well-considered visual design system
+Type, whitespace, etc.

 ---

 Then
 ## the project got Agile

 ---
 And then you had to watch, helplessly, as your design system
 ## degraded under the weight of a thousand tiny changes.

+---

+Domain discovery => changes in semantic

 ---

 It’s maddening, and a big reason
 ## many designers are allergic to Agile methodologies.

 ---